 - Take a whole round loaf of bread, and cut the top off like you would a pumpkin.

-- Gently remove all the bread from the top and base (I put the brad removed in a bag to use to dip in soup another day)
+- Gently remove all the bread from the top and base (I put the bread removed in a bag to use to dip in soup another day)

-- Once all the bread is removed, you have a bowl; you are done.
+- Once all the bread is removed, you have a bowl.

 - Leave a thin layer of bread inside the bowl and on the top.